nebdil/shopify-backend-challenge/README.md

 - The models are formed by Bookshelf.js and are under the sub-directory `models/`.

 - There is dummy data in the SQlite3 database that will be helpful while querying.
-The database have been populated by Knex seeds; hence the most up-to-date data is visible under `db/seeds/add_demo_data.js`.
+The database have been populated by Knex seeds; hence the most up-to-date data is visible under `db/seeds/add_demo_shops.js`, `db/seeds/add_demo_products.js`, `db/seeds/add_demo_orders.js` and `db/seeds/add_demo_line_items.js`.

 ## Prerequisites